 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 6.1 Landlords must have processes in place to consider which complaints can be responded to as early as possible, and which require further investigation.
 Landlords must consider factors such as the complexity of the complaint and whether the resident is vulnerable or at risk.
 Most stage 1 complaints can be resolved promptly, and an explanation, apology or resolution provided to the resident.
 Yes Detailed within FCH procedure FCH procedures state that a resolution to the complaint must be made as reasonably practicable.
-6.2 Complaints must be acknowledged, defined and logged at stage 1 of the complaint's procedure within five working days of the complaint being received.
-Yes Policy and Procedural handbook Detailed within FCH policy 6.3 Landlords must issue a full response to stage 1 complaints within 10 working days of the complaint being acknowledged.
-Yes Policy and Procedural handbook Detailed within FCH policy 6.4 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
-Any extension must be no more than 10 working days without good reason, and the Yes Policy and Procedural handbook Detailed within FCH policy reason(s) must be clearly explained to the resident.
+6.2 Complaints must be acknowledged, defined and logged at stage 1 of the complaints procedure within five working days of the complaint being received.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) Detailed within FCH policy 6.3 Landlords must issue a full response to stage 1 complaints within 10 working days of the complaint being acknowledged.
+Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) Detailed within FCH Policy 6.4 Landlords must decide whether an extension to this timescale is needed when considering the complexity of the complaint and then inform the resident of the expected timescale for response.
+Any extension must be no more than 10 working days without good reason, and the Yes policy-and-procedural-handbook.pdf (freebridge.org.uk) Detailed within FCH Policy reason(s) must be clearly explained to the resident.
 6.5 When an organisation informs a resident about an extension to these timescales, they must be provided with the contact details of the Ombudsman.
 Yes Ombudsman details are present within all FCH written communications with regards to complaints.
 6.6 A complaint response must be provided to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
 Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.
-Yes Detailed in procedure The complaint responses adhere to the 10-working day timeframe with updates on any outstanding actions provided after the response letter is issued.
+Yes Detailed in procedure The acknowledgement letter sets out the understanding of the complaint and if this is unclear or does not meet the brief from the customer then contact is made to for clarification.
 6.7 Landlords must address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate.
-Yes Detailed in procedure Complaint response templates set out clearly the need to address all points raised within the complaint.
-6.8 Where residents raise additional complaints during the investigation, these must be incorporated into the stage 1 response if they are related, and the stage 1 response has not been issued.
+Yes Detailed within procedure Complaint response templates sets out clearly the need to address all points raised within the complaint.
+6.8 Where residents raise additional complaints during the investigation, these must be incorporated into the stage 1 response if they are related and the stage 1 response has not been issued.
 Where the stage 1 response has been issued, the new issues are unrelated to the issues already being investigated or it would unreasonably delay the response, the new issues must be logged as a new complaint.
 Yes Detailed within procedure FCH will respond to all points raised by the customers within the complaint.
 6.9 Landlords must confirm the following in writing to the resident at the completion of stage 1 in clear, plain language: Yes Detailed within procedure Letter templated are reviewed in conjunction with our